concordion/cubano/cubano-webdriver-manager/src/main/docs/overview.md

 For older browsers set this property to false, for newer browsers set this to true (default).

-*firefox.exe*
+##### firefox.exe

 Specify the location of browser if your firefox installation path is not automatically discoverable, eg:
 * %USERPROFILE%/Documents/Mozilla FireFox Portable/FirefoxPortable.exe

-*firefox.profile*
+##### firefox.profile

 Specifies the profile name, or full path to a folder, of the firefox profile that you wish to use.
 There is a good write up on the subject at http://toolsqa.com/selenium-webdriver/custom-firefox-profile.

 Values:
-* Not set: no profile will be created and the tests uses a clean profile without any extra add ons
+* (Not set): no profile will be created and the tests uses a clean profile without any extra add ons
 * new: will create a new firefox profile
 * default: will use the profile that all users typically use - this will allow you to use any add ons such as firebug and firepath that you may have installed
 * &lt;custom&gt;: name of any other profile you have configured in firefox - it must exist
 * &lt;path&gt;: directory name of a custom profile: it must exist

-If you are using/creating a profile this can be further customized using:
-* firefox.profile[any.valid.profile.setting] = value

 WARNING: At present if a profile is created or used when using the gecko / marionette driver then it suffers from a memory leak.
 See https://github.com/mozilla/geckodriver/issues/983 and https://stackoverflow.com/questions/46503366/firefox-memory-leak-using-selenium-3-and-firefoxprofile

+##### firefox.profile[any.valid.profile.setting] = value

+If a profile has been chosen then firefox preferences can be set, for example:

+    # Work around for FireFox not closing, fix comes from here: https://github.com/mozilla/geckodriver/issues/517
+    firefox.profile[browser.tabs.remote.autostart] = false
+    firefox.profile[browser.tabs.remote.autostart.1] = false
+    firefox.profile[browser.tabs.remote.autostart.2] = false
+    firefox.profile[browser.tabs.remote.force-enable] = false